chanzuckerberg/single-cell-explorer/README.md

 Before extending cellxgene, we encourage you to reach out to us with ideas or questions.
-It might be possible that an extension could be directly contributed, which would make it available for a wider audience, or that it's on our [roadmap](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/roadmap.md) and under active development.
+It might be possible that an extension could be added directly to the explorer repo, which would make it available for a wider audience, or that it's on our
+[roadmap](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/roadmap.md) and under active development.

 See the [cellxgene extensions](https://github.com/chanzuckerberg/cellxgene-documentation/blob/main/community-extensions.md) section of our documentation for examples of community use and cellxgene extensions.